-A fun and easy S'mores Bundt Cake, that's perfect for Summer entertaining or just to enjoy a taste of Summer any time of year.
-A great chocolate cake, that stays fresh for days!
+This fun and easy smores cake is perfect for Summer entertaining or just to enjoy a taste of Summer any time of year.
+It all starts with a great chocolate bundt cake, that stays fresh for days!

 Happy National S’mores Day!
 To celebrate, I’ve made a cake.
 A delicious chocolate cake, heaped up with marshmallows, graham crackers and Hershey bar pieces.
 And best of all, it’s a super easy cake to make and enjoy anytime.